 Keep in mind, added rest at night will help you to give your best to your baby and your other responsibilities during the day.
 And it's hard to put a price on that.

 Think you need this type of help?
-Follow our 8 Tips for Hiring a Night Nanny.
+Check out our 8 Tips for Hiring a Night Nanny.

-Here are six ways you can convince your partner to take the plunge and hire a night nanny :
+Here is some constructive rationale you can use to convince your partner (or yourself) to take the plunge and hire a night nanny :